Morris Animal Refuge’s 1st free pet vaccine clinic helps hundreds of four-footed friends.

 Our pets know us, and love us unconditionally.
 They literally improve our health, just by being in our lives.
 When times are tough, pets provide crucial emotional support that the PPP is proud to help subsidize.
 No one should have to surrender their pet or allow it to suffer from preventable conditions due to cost.
 And it just makes sense to keep pets in loving (but financially unstable) homes — otherwise, they go to shelters where they take up space and resources, anyway.

 October’s Pop-Up Clinic provided more than just vaccines — trained vets and vet techs also offered flea & tick prevention plus free microchipping.
-Local pet owners came out in droves to take advantage of services that could run hundreds of dollars per animal.
+Local pet owners came out in droves to take advantage of services that could run hundreds of dollars per animal in private practice.
 The line stretched down the block, but the weather was perfect, and tails were wagging.
 The queue moved quickly, as well, and went until every last available dose had been given out.

 Morris Animal Refuge executive director Lewis Checchia was overwhelmed by the response, “We created this program to support pet owners in need and to improve animal welfare in the city of Philadelphia.
 Free vaccines are an important way to intervene in vulnerable animals’ lives and to improve outcomes.
 We’re happy to provide a real benefit to pets and their owners throughout the city, and hope it will result in downstream benefits in the form of decreased animal surrenders to local area shelters.”